Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic

 Power analysis of FDR control methods is a small body of literature. \cite{su2017false} set up a framework for studying the trade-off between false positive rate and true positive rate across the lasso solution path. \cite{weinstein2017power} and \cite{weinstein2020power} extended this framework to find a trade-off for the knockoff filter, when the ranking algorithm is the Lasso and thresholded Lasso, respectively.
-These trade-off diagrams are for linear sparsity (i.e., the number of nonzero coefficients of $\beta$ is a constant fraction of $p$), which is a limit of our Rare/Weak setting as $\vartheta\to 0$.
-Under linear sparsity, the phase transition happens when $|\beta_j| \asymp n^{-1/2}$, and the FDR takes constant values.
-In the current paper, we consider a different sparsity framework in which the number of signals is much smaller than $p$.
-We thus need a higher signal strength at the individual coefficient level, and the phase transition happens when $|\beta_j|\asymp n^{-1/2}\sqrt{\log(p)}$.
-Note that the overall signal strength as characterized by $\|\beta\|$ in our framework is actually much smaller than that in the aforementioned work.
-The FDR is a negative power of $p$, and so we draw the trade-off diagram in the log scale.
-Additionally, these works only considered the uncorrelated design, but our framework can accommodate correlated designs.
+These trade-off diagrams are for linear sparsity (number of nonzero coefficients of $\beta$ is a constant fraction of $p$) and independent Gaussian designs ($X(i,j)$ are iid $N(0,n^{-1/2})$ variables).
+However, their analysis and results do not apply to our setting: In our setting, $\beta$ is much sparser, and the overall signal strength as characterized by $\|\beta\|$ is much smaller.
+Furthermore, we are primarily interested in correlated designs, but their study is mostly focused on iid Gaussian designs.